Skip to main content

 Songwriters: Pete Townshend

-Well, good that everything has changed so much now days.
+Well, good that everything has changed so much nowadays.
 Just ask anyone you see on the street ‘how’s it going?’

 They’ll say ‘fine.’
 If they say anything else, we really didn’t want to know.